ncatlab/nlab-content/pages/1961.md

 A [[smooth topos]] $\mathcal{T}$ is called a _well-adapted model_ for [[synthetic differential geometry]] if there is a [[full and faithful functor|full and faithful]] embedding [[Diff]] $\hookrightarrow \mathcal{T}$ of the cageory of [[manifold]]s into $\mathcal{T}$.

-_Typically_ , for well adapted models_ under this embedding
+Typically, for well adapted models, under this embedding

 * manifolds are [[microlinear space]]s